Possibly due to several factors that remind people of the 1920s and 30s, the era of its birth, the Art Deco style is

 As we look back, we can easily see that the Art Deco style is further based on stylized geometric shapes such as stepped forms, chevrons, sunbursts, and curves.
 (For example, take a peek in the photo at the Chrysler Building in New York City, built during the height of the art deco time period.)
 These shapes were considered quite modern at the time of Art Deco's popularity, though many of these shapes were adapted from ancient Aztec and Egyptian motifs.

-Because art deco came to flourish during a time of technological advances, it also emphasized the use of manmade materials such as chrome, stainless steel and plastics through natural materials such as wood were also used.
+Because art deco came to flourish during a time of technological advances, it also emphasized the use of human-made materials such as chrome, stainless steel, and plastics through natural materials such as wood were also used.
 The colors during this period were rich and vibrant to portray Art Deco's glamorous and distinctive style.

 Art Deco design is formal and controlled yet holds hands with sophistication while appearing at the same time to be a bit flamboyant.
 The combination of these seemingly contradictory elements is what makes the Art Deco style so compelling and has helped it endure the passing of time.

-Today, the very term “art deco” may conjure up romantic images of well-dressed women and gentlemen clinking martini glasses as the sound of a jazz band emanates behind them in a sumptuously decorated ballroom.
+Today, the very term “Art Deco” may conjure up romantic images of well-dressed women and gentlemen clinking martini glasses as the sound of a jazz band emanates behind them in a sumptuously decorated ballroom.
 Perhaps it is this seemingly luxurious yet carefree image that people are drawn to during these tumultuous economic times that has caused us to rebirth this popular decorating style.

 Typical Characteristics of an Art Deco Style Space